telerik/ajax-docs/controls/combobox/troubleshooting/set-caret-position-at-the-beginning-of-the-input-in-ie.md

 ---
 title: Set Caret Position at the Beginning of the Input in IE
-page_title: Set Caret Position at the Beginning of the Input in IE | UI for ASP.NET AJAX Documentation
+page_title: Set Caret Position at the Beginning of the Input in IE | RadComboBox for ASP.NET AJAX Documentation
 description: Set Caret Position at the Beginning of the Input in IE
 slug: combobox/troubleshooting/set-caret-position-at-the-beginning-of-the-input-in-ie
 tags: set,caret,position,at,the,beginning,of,the,input,in,ie